mytardis/mytardis/docs/admin/install.rst

 view (index), listed in the TARDIS_APPS configuration item and either linked to, or installed in the TARDIS_APP_ROOT directory, by default ``tardis/apps``.

-Documentation on the additional tabs is available from :doc:`tabs`.
+Documentation on the additional tabs is available from :doc:`../apps/contextual_views`.

 Additional Views
 ~~~~~~~~~~~~~~~~